realpresjeff/chamoy/readme.md

 - **Web SQL:**

   - Acts as a fallback polyfill for browsers lacking support for IndexedDB.
 Web SQL provides a SQL-based interface for relational database operations, enabling storage functionality in older browsers.
+(NOT YET IMPLEMENTED)

 - **Web Storage API (localStorage and sessionStorage):**
   - Implements a simple key-value store for storing smaller amounts of data persistently or for the duration of a session.
 Serves as an additional fallback for browsers that do not support IndexedDB or Web SQL.

-## Implementation Steps
+## Implementation

 1. **Feature Detection:**

-   - Detect the availability of IndexedDB in the user's browser using feature detection techniques.
+   - Detect the availability of IndexedDB in the user's browser.

 2. **IndexedDB Implementation:**